manickavela29/hpc-learn/01_vector_addition/README.md

       1. i.e (16,8,8) ~ (8,8,16)
    2. Diffreent dimenion also didn't matter much with performance
       1. i.e (16,8,8) ~ (32,8,4) ~ (64,4,4)
+2. Data Dimsesion
+   1. 10 Million data
+      1. (1000,100,100) ~ (100,1000,100) ~ (100,100,1000)

+Data dimension observation is different from what is observed in 3d grid and memoru coalesching theory, will profile and look in details later for vector addition